Applying for graduate school is a big decision, and you will undoubtedly have questions along the way.

 Do I have to submit both dual degree applications at the same time?

-Can I take Humphrey classes before I am admitted?
+Can I take classes at the Humphrey School before I am admitted?

 Yes, you can take courses as a non-degree seeking student.
 These credits must be taken A–F and for graduate credit if you would later like to apply them to your program.
 Follow this link for instructions on how to register for courses as a non-degree seeking student.
 Note that any credits taken at the Humphrey School or the University of Minnesota prior to admission to a Humphrey School degree will be considered transfer credits.